nn75/ece564_ios/homework_6/README.md

 ### **5. Others**
 - A clean project in Xcode.
 Project Name, bundle name, etc. all be our team name -- “HftpHW6”.
-- Clean, well-structured code with no compiler errors or warnings
+- Clean, well-structured code with no compiler errors or warnings.
 - Comments in the code.
-- Nice App Icon
+- Nice App Icon.
 - Nice looking Table Cells with things like background color, image, subtext line, pictures, fonts, etc.
 - Team function support.
 - Display and add "email" address on Information View.